Sodium Nitrite Injection

 Neonates and Infants

 Neonates and infants may be more susceptible than adults and older pediatric patients to severe methemoglobinemia when sodium nitrite is administered.
-Reduced dosing guidelines should be followed in pediatric patients.
+Follow reduced dosing guidelines in pediatric patients.

-Because patients with G6PD deficiency are at increased risk of a hemolytic crisis with sodium nitrite administration, alternative therapeutic approaches should be considered in these patients.
-Patients with known or suspected G6PD deficiency should be monitored for an acute drop in hematocrit.
+Because patients with G6PD deficiency are at increased risk of a hemolytic crisis with sodium nitrite administration, consider alternative therapeutic approaches in these patients.
+Monitor patients with known or suspected G6PD deficiency for an acute drop in hematocrit.
 Exchange transfusion may be needed for patients with G6PD deficiency who receive sodium nitrite.

 There have been no controlled clinical trials conducted to systematically assess the adverse events profile of sodium nitrite.